virtual/nanowrimo/content/characters/reyna-mae.md

 summary: "https://www.linkedin.com/"
 jobtitle: "Director"
 role: "Protagonist"
-age:
+age: 23
+appearance:
   height:
   face: "Brown eyes, brown hair, white skin"
-physical: "Tall, curly hair, has a scar on her left arm, straight teeth"
+  physical: "Tall, curly hair, has a scar on her left arm"
   culturalbg: "White, german"
 skillsabilities:  "She enjoys acting in theater, and is good in science."
 lovetodo: "She loves to adventure (acting), she enjoys meeting with people.
 Acting is what she does best as posing as a twin and mother"
 family: "Reyna lives with her “mother”, who is actually her twin disguised"